JetBrains/Qodana/topics/qodana-azure-pipelines.md

 [//]: # (title: Azure Pipelines)

-<link-summary>You can use the Qodana Azure Pipelines extension to inspect your code using Qodana.</link-summary>
+<link-summary>You can use the Qodana Azure Pipelines extension to analyze your code using Qodana.</link-summary>

 # Qodana Scan